How to Save a Dying Plant: 6 Proven Steps to Revive It

 • Don’t fertilize for at least 2 weeks after repotting

-Step by step repotting process showing plant being moved to a larger pot with fresh soil
+Step-by-step repotting process showing a plant being moved to a larger pot with fresh soil

 Step 4: Prune and Clean Up